jfcross4/advanced_stats/hibbs.md

 # Is this for real?

-You might be asking yourself whether this relationship between income growth and presidential vote share could be a fluke?
+You might be asking yourself whether this relationship between income growth and presidential vote share could be a fluke.
 Might we see a relationship this large (or larger) by chance?

 Let's investigate this using the *infer* package we've practiced using in our DataCamp classes.
 You'll need to install the infer package first.

 First, let's build this simple model using the infer package.
-This should yield the same result as our calculation above:
+This should yield the same result as our calculations above:

 ```r
 library(infer)